Egra II: Language and religion

 In the 2011 census Hindus numbered 167,273 and formed 93.57% of the population in Egra II CD Block.
 Muslims numbered 11,317 and formed 6.33% of the population.
 Others numbered 173 and formed 0.10% of the population.
+In 2001, Hindus made up 94.35% and Muslims 5.60% of the population respectively.

+According to the 2011 census, 97.13% of the population spoke Bengali and 2.11% Urdu as their first language.

 Rural poverty

 The District Human Development Report for Purba Medinipur has provided a CD Block-wise data table for Modified Human Poverty Index of the district.
 Egra II CD Block registered 24.56 on the MHPI scale.
 The CD Block-wise mean MHPI was estimated at 24.78.
 Eleven out of twentyfive CD Blocks were found to be severely deprived in respect of grand CD Block average value of MHPI (CD Blocks with lower amount of poverty are better): All the CD Blocks of Haldia and Contai subdivisions appeared backward, except Ramnagar I & II, of all the blocks of Egra subdivision only Bhagabanpur I appeared backward and in Tamluk subdivision none appeared backward.